riramatsuta/iDMET_enrich/README.md

 ## Overview
 The iDMET project provides a framework for interpreting metabolomic data using differential metabolite profiles.
-This repository extends iDMET to perform enrichment analysis on metabolite sets.
 This README provides instructions for running the code with your own data.

-The main goals of iDMET+ are to:
+The analysis consists of the following steps:

-1. Process and organize metabolomic datasets from multiple studies.
+1. Process and organize metabolomic datasets from multiple studies  (standardizes metabolite names and prepares datasets):  `metabolite_mapping.R`
-2. Identify significant metabolites in each comparison.
+2. Identify significant metabolites in each comparison
-3. Perform odds ratio calculations and enrichment analysis.
+3. Perform odds ratio calculations
-4. Generate annotation lists for MSEA (Metabolite Set Enrichment Analysis).
+4. Generate metabolite set lists
-5. Visualize metabolite networks and pathway enrichment results.
+5. Enrichment analysis:  `msea_ora.R`

 ## Requirements
 - R 4.0 or higher